WeidiXie/VGG-Speaker-Recognition/README.md

       NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-      Please cite [1] below if you make use of the dataset.
+      Please cite the papers below if you make use of the dataset and code.

 ### Citation
 ```